aelassas/servy/README.md

 * Run services as Local System, local user, domain account, or DOMAIN\gMSA$ for Group Managed Service Accounts
 * Redirect stdout/stderr to log files with automatic size-based rotation
 * Run pre-launch hook before starting the service, with retries, timeout, logging and failure handling
-* Run post-launch hook automatically after the application starts successfully
+* Run post-launch hook after the application starts successfully
 * Prevent orphaned/zombie processes with improved lifecycle management and ensuring resource cleanup
 * Health checks and automatic service recovery
 * Browse and search logs by level, date, and keyword for faster troubleshooting from Servy Manager